mikeysklar/cnc-fiber-laser-pcb/README.md

 CNCs are excellent for making deep cuts and drilling holes.

-Fiber Lasers excel at making fine pitch traces quickly.
+Fiber Lasers excel at making fine pitch traces.

 CNCs are inexpensive.

-Fiber lasers are expensive.
+Fiber lasers are relatively expensive.

 This method avoids:
 * charring